jting-dev/TransMCL/README.md

    `use lib "/home/usr/bin/isosvm"`;

 4. Install the SVM model.
-If you like it to be found automatically by IsoSVM, create a directory named ".isosvm" in **your home directory** and copy the model "isosvm.model" there.
+If you like it to be found automatically by IsoSVM, create a directory named **".isosvm"** in **your home directory** and copy the model "isosvm.model" there.
 IsoSVM will also find the model automatically if "isosvm.pl" is called from the same directory where ".isosvm" is located.

 - **install TransMCL package**

 `pip3 install TransMCL  `

+​		or you can download "TransMCL.tar.gz" from this website and unzip it.
+Then add it to your python site-packages.

 ## Usage